 Texas A&M University

 Texas A&M offers a four-day vet camp for high school students that are interested in a career in veterinary medicine.
 Applicants must have completed their sophomore year of high school to attend and must meet GPA and volunteering requirements.
 The cost to attend the camp is $530.

 Tufts University in Massachusetts offers several vet camp programs for middle school, high school, college, and adult students.
 The middle school sessions run on a first-come, first-served basis, are five days long, and cost $790.
 The other programs are competitive.
 The high school program offers a day camp, which lasts 12 days and costs $2,295, and an overnight camp, which lasts 13 days and costs $3,750.
 The college and adult programs both last five days and cost $1,000.
 All camps are day camps except the high school overnight option.

 University of Georgia

 The University of Georgia offers a week-long vet camp for students in grades 10–12.
 Students are included in activities at the veterinary teaching hospital, the poultry center, and a behind-the-scenes field trip to the Georgia Aquarium.
 The camp costs $900, and the fee covers all activities, meals, instruction, and lodging.

 University of Pennsylvania

 The University of Pennsylvania offers a one-week day program for aspiring veterinary students.
-The program is open to 11th and 12th-grade high school students as well as college students.
-A full day is spent at the acclaimed New Bolton Center (for large animals).
-Tuition is $975 and includes lunches, materials, and transportation to the New Bolton Center.
+The program is open to used to be open to high school students, but now it's only open to college students.
+Participants spend an entire day at the acclaimed New Bolton Center for large animals.
+Tuition is $9995 and includes lunches, materials, and transportation to the New Bolton Center.

 Many additional vet camp opportunities can be found at other veterinary schools, veterinary clinics, humane societies, animal rescues, wildlife rehabilitation facilities, and other related organizations.